 3. You must have a plan after your decoupling.

-Should you want to look into using decoupling to benefit from buying an investment property, I will most keen to share with you what options you have.
+Should you want to look into using decoupling to benefit from buying an investment property, I will be most keen to share with you what options you have.

 After understanding your current property situation and moving ahead, what is your plan?
 Minimally, the next 3 years.